lincc-frameworks-mask-incubator/gundam/docs/pxorder.rst

 pixels.
 Available options are:

 - **'natural'** |br|
-  Pixels are sorted in lexical order by three keys, DEC-RA-Z, in that order.
+  Pixels are sorted in lexical order by three keys, Z-DEC-RA, in that order.
   This is usually the fastest option as it more closely matches the mechanics of the counting algorithm.
-The number of pixels are set to :code:`(mxh1,mxh2,10*mxh3)`, where the factor of 10 creates a slighly more fine grained ordering along the redshift dimension
+The number of pixels are set to :code:`(mxh3,mxh1,mxh2)`

 - **'morton_dir'** |br|
   2D Morton-curve ordering using the RA-DEC values directly, i.e. no division